basho/basho_docs/source/languages/en/riak/intro-v20.md

 keywords: [developers]
 ---

 Riak version 2.0 includes deep changes affecting all facets of Riak and a wide variety of new features unavailable in previous versions.
-Here, we'd like to describe these new features and direct you to sections of the documentation that explain how you can put them to work in your Riak installation.
+Here, we'd like to briefly describe these new features and direct you to sections of the documentation that explain how you can put them to work in your Riak installation.
+For more in-depth implementation details, we suggest checking out the [version 2.0 release notes](https://github.com/basho/riak/blob/riak-2.0.0/RELEASE-NOTES.md).

 If you're upgrading to Riak 2.0 from an earlier version, please be aware that all of the new features listed below are purely optional:

-* **Riak Data Types** --- While Riak's new [[CRDT|Data Types]]-based Data Types are powerful data abstractions that can greatly simplify the development cycle, they are only used in buckets that are explicitly set up to use them.
+* **Riak Data Types** --- Riak's new CRDT-based [[Data Types]] can simplify modeling data in Riak, but are only used in buckets explicitly configured to use them.
-* **Strong Consistency, Riak Security, and Riak Search** --- These are subsystems in Riak that must be explicitly turned on to work.
+* **Strong Consistency, Riak Security, and the new Riak Search** --- These are subsystems in Riak that must be explicitly turned on to work.
 If not turned on, they will have no impact on performance.
+Furthermore, the older Riak Search will continue to be included with Riak
-* **Security** --- The new authentication- and authorization-related security features can be enabled or disabled at any time.
+* **Security** --- [[Authentication and authorization]] can be enabled or disabled at any time.
-* **Configuration management** --- The new configuration management system streamlines configuration into a single `riak.conf` file.
-If your cluster is configured using the previous `app.config`/`vm.args`-based system, however, your old configs will still be recognied in version 2.0.
+* **Configuration management** --- Riak configuration has been streamlined and now uses a file named `riak.conf`.
+However, existing `app.config` and `vm.args` files are still recognized in version 2.0.
-* **Bucket Types** --- While we strongly recommend using bucket types if you upgrade to version 2, if you do not specify a bucket type, Riak 2.0 will default to using the `default` bucket type, the properties of which are explained in in our documentation on [[using bucket types]].
+* **Bucket Types** --- While we strongly recommend [[using bucket types]] when creating new buckets, they are not required.

 In a nutshell, upgrading to 2.0 will change how you use Riak only if you want it to.
 But even if you don't plan on using the new features, there are a number of improvements that make upgrading a good choice, including the following:

-* [[Cluster Metadata]] --- This is a subsystem of Riak added in 2.0 that reduces the amount of inter-node gossip in Riak clusters, which reduces latency.
+* [[Cluster Metadata]] --- This is a subsystem of Riak added in 2.0 that reduces the amount of inter-node gossip in Riak clusters, which can reduce network congestion.
-* [[Active Anti-Entropy|Replication#active-anti-entropy-aae]] --- While Riak has had an Active Anti-Entropy (AAE) feature that is turned on by default since version 1.3, AAE performance has been dramatically improved in version 2.0.
+* [[Active Anti-Entropy|Replication#active-anti-entropy-aae]] --- While Riak has had an Active Anti-Entropy (AAE) feature that is turned on by default since version 1.3, AAE performance has been improved in version 2.0.
 * Bug patches --- A variety of bugs present in earlier versions have been identified and patched

 ## Riak Data Types